-1. Select Keypad Test.
+- 1. Select Keypad Test.

-Use the READ and keys until Keypad Test is highlighted.
+- Use the ▲ UP and ▼ DOWN keys until Keypad Test is highlighted.

+- Press ENTER.

-- 2. Press a key. - The on-screen key will appear depressed, and the key name will appear bold. - BACK will return the tool to the System Setup screen. - If the System Setup menu does not return, the
+- 2. Press a key. - Key name or scroll direction should inverse colors on display. - will return the tool to the System Setup screen.